scopely/GA-iOS-SDK/README.md

 ####Enable debug logs to console

-Enabling this option will cause the Game Analytics wrapper to print additional debug information, such as the status of each submit to the server.
+Enabling this option will cause the GameAnalytics wrapper to print additional debug information, such as the status of each submit to the server.
 The default setting for this method is NO.

 	+ (void)setDebugLogEnabled:(BOOL)value;